root-project/web/manual/python/index.md

 2
 ```

-For a more complete description of the `TPython` interface, please check the reference guide for {% include ref class="TPython" %}.
+For a more complete description of the `TPython` interface, see → {% include ref class="TPython" %}.

 ## JupyROOT: (Py)ROOT for Jupyter notebooks

-[Jupyter notebooks](https://jupyter.org/) provide a web-based interface that can be used to do interactive computing with ROOT.
+[Jupyter notebooks](https://jupyter.org/){:target="_blank"} provide a web-based interface that you can use for interactive computing with ROOT.

 ### How to use it

 Two kernels (or language flavours) allow to run ROOT from Jupyter: *Python* (2 and 3) and *C++*.
 In order to use such kernels, there are mainly two options:

-- Local ROOT installation: to install ROOT locally, please follow the instructions [here]({{ '/install' | relative_url }}).
-In addition to ROOT, two Python packages are required, which can be installed e.g. with `pip`:
+- Local ROOT installation: to install ROOT locally, see → [Installing ROOT]({{ '/install' | relative_url }}).
+In addition to ROOT, two Python packages are required, which can be installed, for example, with `pip`:

 ```shell
 pip install jupyter
 pip install metakernel
 ```

-Once all requirements are installed, a Jupyter server with the Python and C++ kernels can be started by running from a terminal:
+When all requirements are installed, you can start a Jupyter server with the Python and C++ kernels from a terminal:

 ```shell
 root --notebook
 ```

-- SWAN: CERN provides an online service to create and run Jupyter notebooks, called [SWAN](https://swan.cern.ch).
+- SWAN: CERN provides an online service to create and run Jupyter notebooks, called [SWAN](https://swan.cern.ch){:target="_blank"}.
 With this option no installation is required: a browser and a working Internet connection are enough.
 Both the Python and C++ kernels are available in SWAN.

-Many ROOT tutorials are available in the form of Jupyter notebooks.
-For example, most [PyROOT tutorials](https://root.cern/doc/master/group__tutorial__pyroot.html) are listed with two buttons below to obtain their notebook version and to open them in SWAN, respectively.
+Many ROOT tutorials are available as Jupyter notebooks.
+For example, most [PyROOT tutorials](https://root.cern/doc/master/group__tutorial__pyroot.html){:target="_blank"} are listed with two buttons below to obtain their notebook version and to open them in SWAN, respectively.

 ### JavaScript graphics